 Change your thinking, change your eating

-In gathering quotes, I came across one that really resonated with me... "the world we have created is a product of our thinking.
+In gathering quotes, we sometimes come across one that really resonates with us.
+Recently, we stumpled upon this one: "the world we have created is a product of our thinking.
 It cannot be changed without changing our thinking" -Albert Einstein.
-As I reflected on the changes and evolutions I have made and am still working on, I realized that my successful eating habits have been a result of changing the way I think about food.
-My failures in the past were a direct result of me trying to change my behavior without changing my thinking.
+If we are reflective upon the changes and evolutions we've made over time - and are also honest with ourselves - we'll likley realize that these changes were the result of the way we think about those things.
+For example, our successful eating habits have been a result of changing not only what we eat but the way we think about food.
+And failures in the past, when thought upon critically enough, will likely be shown to be a direct result of us attempting to change our behavior without also changing our thinking.

 SHARE THIS BLOG